NetEase-GameAI/SPatchGAN/README.md

 python main.py --dataset glasses-male --cyc_weight 30 --suffix 20210317 --phase train
 ```
 - Find the output in ``./output/SPatchGAN_<dataset_name>_<suffix>``
+- The same command can be used to continue training based on the latest checkpoint.

 ### Testing with the latest checkpoint
 - Replace ``--phase train`` with ``--phase test``